 Angela has a background in animal behavior, completing a Master’s degree from Missouri State University in Biology.
 She is passionate about improving the captive welfare of bears, focusing primarily on the behavioral husbandry needs of North American species, developing welfare assessment techniques, and the husbandry management of seasonality.
 She is on the steering committee for Bear TAG, Bear Alliance, and has been a BCG Director since 2016.

 Kristina is a bear biologist, philanthropy officer, and communications professional focused on animal welfare and the environment.
 She earned her Master's degree from Johns Hopkins University in environmental science and policy with a specialization in wildlife management and conservation biology.
-Kristina is the bear biologist, grant writer, and editor at Bear Sanctuary Prishtina in Kosovo, where she cares for and conducts behavioral studies on 20 Eurasian brown bears and stray dogs.
+She now serves the Humane Society of Chittenden County.

 Communications and Philanthropy